SacBase/cmake-common/README.md

   * `sac2c-variables.cmake` defines a number of useful sac2c variables
      that are mainly coming from parsing sac2crc for a given TARGET.
-     Also it performs some sanity checks like: chosen target is set in sac2crc, sac2c executable is set, etc.
+     Also it performs some sanity checks like: chosen target is set in sac2crc, sac2c executable is set, etc. Feature flag support is also checked here using the `CHECK_SAC2C_SUPPORT_FLAG` macro from `misc-macros.cmake`, as this is used locally the `CMAKE_COMMON_DIR` variable is configurable to set the path to the `misc-macros.cmake` file from the root of the project directory, this defaults to the path `cmake-common`.

   * `generate-version-vars.cmake` defined a function where generates the MAJOR, MINOR, and PATCH numbers using the `git-describe` tool.